radondb/xenon/docs/xenoncli_commands.md

 Available Commands:
-  add         add peers to leader(if there is no leader, add to local) gtid        show cluster gtid status log         merge cluster xenon.log from logdir mysql       show cluster mysql status raft        show cluster raft status remove      remove peers from leader(if there is no leader, remove from local) status      show cluster status xenon       show cluster xenon status
+  add         add peers to leader(if there is no leader, add to local) addidle     add idle peers to leader(if there is no leader, add to local) gtid        show cluster gtid status log         merge cluster xenon.log from logdir mysql       show cluster mysql status raft        show cluster raft status remove      remove peers from leader(if there is no leader, remove from local) removeidle  remove idle peers from leader(if there is no leader, remove from local) status      show cluster status xenon       show cluster xenon status
 ```